Who is The Masked Singer? Spoilers, theories and clues revealed

 He stated that his hero was Spandau Ballet singer Tony Hadley.

-Theories: The panel steered Cee-Lo Inexperienced, Andre 3000, LL Cool J, Elton John and Jamie Foxx.
+Theories: The panel recommended Cee-Lo Inexperienced, Andre 3000, LL Cool J, Elton John and Jamie Foxx.

-Many viewers at residence agreed that Monster could possibly be Cee-Lo Inexperienced, whereas others steered Large Narstie, Roman Kemp and Chris Eubank.
+Many viewers at dwelling agreed that Monster may very well be Cee-Lo Inexperienced, whereas others recommended Massive Narstie, Roman Kemp and Chris Eubank.

 Who’s Octopus?